 How To Clean Earrings Without Ruining Them, Because Dirty Jewelry Can Cause Infections

-I like to clean my jewelry on occasion, especially if they're special (like my wedding ring).
-It's out of total vanity—I want that thing to shine like Kanye bought it for me.
-But it turns out that not cleaning the rest of my jewelry can be unsanitary, which is why I learned how to clean earrings, so that my bling stay fresh and clean, and my ears, infection-free.
+I like to clean my jewelry on occasion, especially if they're special pieces, like my wedding ring.
+For me, it's out of total vanity — I want that thing to shine like Kanye bought it for me.
+But making sure your items sparkle is about more than just looks.
+It turns out that not cleaning the rest of my jewelry can be unsanitary, which is why I learned how to clean earrings, so that my bling can stay fresh and clean, and my ears remain infection-free.

 1. Wash Your Hands

 Making sure to wash your hands, and under your finger nails, before removing your jewelry is vital.
 Starting off with clean fingers will minimize the chance of you spreading around bacteria while cleaning your ears and earrings.

 Next, grab hydrogen peroxide or rubbing alcohol — if your piercing has already healed — as well as a Q-tip or cotton.
 But if your piercing is fresh, use the sanitizing formula your piercing technician gave you.
 Using the other two products can actually delay the healing process by drying out the skin and killing new, healthy cells, according to Berkeley University Health Services.

 3. Remove Earrings

 If your piercing has healed, gently remove your earrings and carefully wipe them down with the cotton pad, soaked in sanitizing solution.
 It's important to do this to your everyday earrings, and brand new ones, to continuously keep the area clean.
 If you can't remove your piercing just yet, simply rotate the earring slowly while you wipe the earring using a Q-tip.